m2c2-project/m2c2kit/website/docs/getting-started.md

 <img src={launchDebugging} style={{width: 220}} />

 Note: the m2c2kit CLI configured VS Code to use the Chrome debugger.
-If Chrome is not installed, the launch will faill.
+If Chrome is not installed, the launch will fail.
 To use a different browser, edit the `launch.json` file in the `.vscode` folder: For Edge, set the `type` to `msedge`.
 For Firefox, install the [Debugger for Firefox](https://marketplace.visualstudio.com/items?itemName=firefox-devtools.vscode-firefox-debug) and follow the instructions to edit `launch.json`.

 ### Watch mode